brocklab/cashier/README.md

 ##  Cash in on Expressed Barcode Tags (EBTs) from NGS Sequencing Data

+Cashier is a tool to simplify extraction and error-correction of expressed barcode tags.

-Bash and python scripts at your fingertips.
+This repository puts bash and python scripts for barcode analysis at your fingertips, tied together with the simple tool called Cashier for one-stop shopping.

-Processes barcode sequencing data from both amplicon and scRNAseq sources, and enables working with 5' UMI adapters.
+Processes barcode sequencing data from both amplicon and scRNAseq sources, and now enables working with 5' UMI adapters.

 We employ starcode, a radically fast minimum levenshtein clustering tool, to compensate for sequencing error in the extracted barcodes (and UMIs).